 Ten Best South African Wine Estates

 South Africa is now an undisputed first division wine producing country.
-Years of hard work, investment and diligence has left the country with an increasing number of superstar wineries, producing world class wines at prices to match!
+Years of hard work, investment and diligence have left the country with an increasing number of superstar wineries, producing world-class wines at prices to match!
 This explosion of high-quality wine has been partially led by a growing number of younger, dynamic winemakers who have worked more than one vintage abroad and returned home with their important know-how.

 We have selected our top 10 Cape Wineries below:

-Neil Ellis - A veteran winemaker in the cape, Neil Ellis is on a mission to craft the finest wines from cool climate sites that truly express their terroirs.
-The property was founded in 1993, when Ellis joined forces with estate owner Hans Peter Schroder and the duo have not looked back since.
-Seeking out optimum, cooler sites for their red and white varieties, the wines have become increasingly refined and complex since the partnerships inception.
+A veteran winemaker in the cape, Neil Ellis is on a mission to craft the finest wines from cool climate sites that truly express their terroirs.
+The property was founded in 1993 when Ellis joined forces with estate owner Hans Peter Schroder and the duo have not looked back since.
+Seeking out optimum, cooler sites for their red and white varieties, the wines have become increasingly refined and complex since the inception of the partnership.
 All the wines shine, but the old bush-vine varietal Grenache is a true triumph, with a depth and complexity rarely seen in cape Grenache.
-Their Shiraz and Pinot Noir are also some of the best examples emanating from the region, complimented by two superb whites – a classy, elegant Sauvignon Blanc and distinctly Burgundian Elgin Chardonnay.
+Their Shiraz and Pinot Noir are also some of the best examples emanating from the region, complemented by two superb whites – a classy, elegant Sauvignon Blanc and distinctly Burgundian Elgin Chardonnay.
 A trusted source of top-class cape wines.

-Rustenberg -A prestigious family owned winery near the town of Stellenbosch, Rustenberg has invested heavily in recent years; overhauling the cellar and building a new, inviting tasting room.
+A prestigious family-owned winery near the town of Stellenbosch, Rustenberg has invested heavily in recent years; overhauling the cellar and building a new, inviting tasting room.
 The farm has a long pedigree, having been established in 1683 as a Dutch homestead.
-The current owners are the Barlow family, with second generation Simon Barlow steering the estate toward ever high quality since 1987.
+The current owners are the Barlow family, with second-generation Simon Barlow steering the estate toward ever high quality since 1987.
 Their prize wines are the John X Merriman Bordeaux blend, a fleshy, supple Merlot dominated wine and the intense, structured and refined Peter Barlow Cabernet Sauvignon.
 Their Five Soldiers Chardonnay is a similar delight, a top-flight age-worthy and elegant example yet again proving the Stellenbosch can more than match the top white Burgundies today.
-The varietal Rousssane is also worth seeing out, as it bring new-world fruit and intensity – but also balance – to a Rhone classic.
+The varietal Roussanne is also worth seeing out, as it brings new-world fruit and intensity – but also balance – to a Rhone classic.